Who is Moula?

 For what purpose is my personal information being collected?

-The primary purpose for which Moula collects personal information is so that it can carry out its business of making loans to small and medium-sized businesses.
+The primary purpose for which Moula collects personal information is so that it can carry out its business of making loans and offering finance facilities to small and medium-sized businesses.
 See our Credit Policy for more information.

 We may also use your personal information to: